Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 The working model suggests that:

-- **East Cushitic ancestors were likely present in Wawat and Kerma regions** of modern Egypt and Sudan during the Bronze Age
+- **East Cushitic ancestors were likely present in Wawat and Kerma regions** during the Bronze Age
-- **Southward movements** into the Horn of Africa possibly occurred due to multiple factors such as a boom period and/or later Nilo-Saharan and Egyptian expansions intensifying (circa 2500–1500 BCE)
+- **Southward movements** into the Horn of Africa like occurred in waves with East Cushites as a later wave
-- These expanding East Cushitic speaking groups contributed substantially to **modern Horn Cushitic and Ethiosemitic ancestry** and to their overall cultural makeup.
+- These East Cushites contributed substantially to modern Horn African Cushites & Ethiosemites

 This repository uses **Principal Component Analysis (PCA)**, **stacked ancestry charts**, **interactive heatmaps**, and **mMonte-based admixture modeling** (including a custom modified algorithm) to test whether: